semgrep/semgrep-docs/docs/deployment/add-semgrep-to-ci.md

 Semgrep is integrated into CI environments by creating a **job** that is run by the CI provider.
 After a scan, findings are sent to Semgrep Cloud Platform (SCP) for triage and remediation.

+By integrating Semgrep into your CI environment, your development cycle benefits from the automated scanning of repositories at various events, such as:

+- Push events
+- Pull or merge requests (PRs or MRs)
+- User-initiated events (such as GitHub Action's `workflow_dispatch`)

 ## Guided setup for CI providers in SCP

 This guide walks you through creating a Semgrep job in the following CI providers, which are explicitly supported in SCP: